ente-io/ente/server/docs/docker.md

     cd ../..
     ```

 3. Modify `compose.yaml`.
-Instead of asking it to build Ente's server (museum),
+Instead of building from source, we want directly use
-   we want to get it to pull and use the published Docker image.
+   the published Docker image from `ghcr.io/ente-io/server`

     ```diff
     --- a/server/compose.yaml